Brief MCP Setup Guide

 • Validate your approach against past decisions before implementing

-• ✅ No API key to copy/paste
+• ✅ No API key management

 • ✅ Automatic token refresh